suyiinang/website/content/posts/projects/05_predict/predict.md

 ## 5. Conclusion
 The 11 models created share similar misclassification rate ranging from 15.15% to 15.85%.

-Based on our assessment, model 9 is deemed to be the best performing model on basis that it produces the highest Specificity, 3rd lowest misclassification and high ROC index.
+Based on my assessment, model 9 is deemed to be the best performing model on basis that it produces the highest Specificity, 3rd lowest misclassification and high ROC index.

 The model can be further refined by varying the cut-off point, which would largely depend on the public health policies in place.